No one has favorited this theater yet

 In 1953 it was taken over by the Coventry based Orr Circuit of cinemas, and they installed CinemaScope in 1954.
 The Palladium Cinema was still operating in 1966, but had closed by 1980.

-It was converted into a squash club, which continues to operate today, as well as a bar operating in the building.
+It was converted into a squash club, which closed in 2008, and a bar operates in part of the building.

 Just login to your account and subscribe to this theater